umar-qureshi2/architecture-center/docs/cloud-adoption-guide/design-guide/identity/tenant.md

 The main point to consider is that a tenant provides identity services for a given customer.
 And you refer to the tenant as an Azure Active Directory ([Azure AD][azure-ad]) tenant.

-In this guide you will learn how to desig the usage of tenants in your Azure environment.
+In this guide you will learn how to design the usage of tenants in your Azure environment.

 ## Overview

-An Azure AD tenant provides a security boundary for identity services ad namespace used for one or more [Azure subscriptions][subscription].
+An Azure AD tenant provides a security boundary for identity services and namespace used for one or more [Azure subscriptions][subscription].
 You want to have as few tenants as possible, to simplify management.
 However, there are specific scenarios where you may need more than one scenario.

 - **Resources in different Azure regions**.
 Azure provides four distinct types of cloud environments today: public, sovereign, government, and private.
 In the public cloud, you can use a single tenant to host services in any public region.
 However, to use sovereign and government clouds you need a specific tenant just for that cloud environment.
 TODO: what about private (Stack)?